netheril96/securefs/README.md

 To request full format, which is no longer the default, run `securefs create --format full`.

+## License

+Most of the code is licensed under MIT, but a small part of Windows only code is licensed under GPLv3 because it's derived from WinFsp (a GPLv3 project).

 ## Design and algorithms

 See [here](docs/design.md).